powsybl/powsybl-core/docs/grid_features/loadflow_validation.md

 $\left| Q + \text{#sections} * B  V^2 \right| < \epsilon$

 ## Static VAR Compensators
-Static VAR Compensators behave like generators producing 0 active power except that their reactive bounds are expressed in susceptance, so that they are voltage dependent.
+Static VAR Compensators behave like generators producing zero active power except that their reactive bounds are expressed in susceptance, so that they are voltage dependent.

 $targetP = 0$ MW